clarkbremer/TFRubies/readme.md

- Cut and paste into ruby console for debugging: load "C:/Users/Clark/Documents/TimberFraming/Sketchup/Rubies/CB_TimberFraming/CB_TimberFraming/tf.rb" To Do:
+# TF Rubies #
+## Sketchup Extensions for Timber Framers ##

+*If you just want to install the extensions, you're in the wrong place.*  Choose `window | extension warehouse` from the Sketchup menu.
+Search the warehouse for **Timber Framing Extensions**, and install like any other plugin.
+This is just the location to store and share the source code.

+---
+I'd happily accept help from anyone who wants to contribute some code to this project.
+Below is a list of features I'd like to add, but feel free to come up with your own.

+## To Do: ##
-    - Write my own version to "cut face" so we can cut multiple faces.
-Need to mark the "cutting face"?
+* Write our own version of "cut face" so we can cut multiple faces.
+	- Need to mark the "cutting face" on joint components,
-    - Bug: if timber name has illegal characters (like forward slash), save shop drawings fails.
+* Bug: if timber name has illegal characters (like forward slash), save shop drawings fails.
+	- Need to scrub the name first.
-    - Hide pegettes before shop drawings and timebr lists
+* Hide cosmetic pegs before shop drawings and timber lists
-    - For finding extreme faces for ref faces, break ties with face size (as done with dir lables)
+* For finding extreme faces for ref faces, break ties with face size (as we already do with direction labels)
-    - make ALL shop drawings
+* Feature to make ALL shop drawings all at once.

-    - move this file to github readme?
+## Revision History ##

  Version 2.4.4 X/X/2014
    - Add Rakefile
  Version 2.4.3 1/1/2014